xdmitry/github-centos-runner/README.md

 Please find Dockerfile which creates github centos 7/8 runner, you need to build and run it as below

+# Token

+You need to pass auth token into docker in order to build runner

-Token can be found at Settings -> Actions -> Runners -> New self-hosted runner
+Token can be found at Settings -> Actions -> Runners -> New self-hosted runner of your github project

 # Centos 8 runner